SRM User Guide: FlashArray Continuous Replication (ActiveDR) Workflows

 There will be a final synchronization at that point.

-If you login to the target array and run a tag query on the volumes in the pod, you will see the demoted tags appear on the target side volumes too:
+When logging into to the target array and running a tag query on the volumes in the pod, the demoted tags appear on the target side volumes too:

 This is because tags (along with everything else) get replicated to the target pod.
 So not only the data, but the tags, QoS settings, etc get copied to the target volumes.
 The final synchronization ensures these tags are replicated over.